dillwang/Raspberry-Pi-Air-Monitor/src/README.md

 - **Diyou Wang** - [Contact: diw011@ucsd.edu]

 ## Acknowledgments
-- Sunfounder for LCD library support.
+- Sunfounder for LCD library.
-- Raspberry Pi community for GPIO handling resources.
+- Raspberry Pi community for GPIO handling.
 - The code is adapted from the individual assignment part 2, with many new features and modified logic.